CaptainRich/TechBlog/README.md

 * The NPM package dotenv.
 * The NPM package bcrypt.

-* The application is deployed on Heroku.
+* The application is deployed on Heroku: https://macabre-village-44311.herokuapp.com/

 ## Tech Blog Logic
 This application follows the MVC (model-view-controller) architecture.
 When a user logs in or signs up, a 10 minute timer is started (to monitor activity), via the session cookie.
 Logging in or signing up (as a new user) takes you to the 'home' page where all the blog posts can be seen.

+Once logged in, users can add blogs or add comments to blogs.
+The user dashboard shows the blogs created by the (logged in) user and allows that user to edit the blog.
+Blogs can also be deleted by the (logged in) owner.

 ## Application Screen Shot